apu52/METAVERSE/Index.html.md

 <h3>A Unit Converter <! --Name of your new Project --> </h3>
 <p> <! --Describe the Tech Stack of your Project-->
-I used HTML, CSS(Bootstrap) and Javascript
+I used HTML, CSS(Bootstrap) and Javascripts
 </p>
 <img src="![image](https://github.com/apu52/METAVERSE/assets/114533828/d4cf045a-cbb5-4a15-8e84-74cf302b4f9a)
 " alt="Description of the image">